 AUSA’s Hardship Grant Scheme gives monetary grants to students who are experiencing severe financial difficulties.
 The scheme was set up to assist students in hardship with the basic necessities of life.
 Successful applicants will be granted up to $300 depending on their situation and need, or up to $450 if they are caring for dependents.
 For details about eligibility and to apply via our application form, visit here.

 AUSA Hardship Grants

 Are you a new international student at the University of Auckland?
 AUSA understands that the first month in NEW Zealand (pun intended) may be overwhelming for you.
 There is a lot of paperwork you have to complete, homesickness engulfs you at times, and some uniquely Kiwi customs may seem perplexing to you.
 Having experienced this journey, an AUSA Buddy can help ease you into UoA and Kiwi life.
 Find an AUSA Buddy here.

 Within each Department there are Class Representatives or Year Representatives.
 The student reps have two major roles to fulfil.
 Firstly they are advocates for the class or year they represent.
 This means they help mediate solutions to problems that affect their fellow students.
 Their second role is to be a member of the department SSCCs or Staff Student Consultative Committees...
 Find out more about the Class Rep system here.

 Support for students experiencing family violence: If you’re affected by family violence by someone such as a partner, family member or flatmate, we can help.
-Contact AUSA Advocacy, the Welfare Officer at email@example.com; the Women’s Rights Officers at firstname.lastname@example.org; or the Queer Rights Officer at email@example.com for more information about your options.
+Contact AUSA Advocacy, the Welfare Vice-President at email@example.com; the Women’s Rights Officers at firstname.lastname@example.org; or the Queer Rights Officer at email@example.com for more information about your options.

 Our University can also provide formal support, including compassionate consideration and campus personal safety planning, for anyone on our campuses experiencing family violence.
 Check out the University’s Family Violence Project page.